 But a few weeks ago, a freelancer on a journalism listserv said she swore by TapeACall for her iPhone-based interviews.
 I figured it was worth a test drive.

-Unlike other call recorders, which charge you on a per minute basis or require you to sign up for a monthly subscription, TapeACall is a flat $9.99, for both iOS and Android.
+Unlike other call recorders, which charge you on a per minute basis or require you to sign up for a monthly subscription, TapeACall is $10.99 for iOS and and $9.99 for Android.

 TapeACall works on a simple principle: It creates a three-way (conference call) among you, your source, and their servers.
 Check that your mobile plan includes free conference calling.
 Some plans charge a premium, which can lead to a nasty surprise on your next bill.